openpifpaf/openpifpaf.github.io/_sources/intro.md

 ## Install

-Python 3 is required.
-Python 2 is not supported.
-Do not clone this repository
+Do not clone this repository.
-and make sure there is no folder named `openpifpaf` in your current directory.
+Make sure there is no folder named `openpifpaf` in your current directory.

 ```sh
 pip3 install openpifpaf